Karasu Tengu Kabuto: Anime

 The manga was later adapted into the 39-episode anime series written by Hideki Mitsui and directed by Gen Fukuda and Takashi Watanabe in 1990–1991, premiering on NHK BS-2 on July 29, 1990.
 There were also six special episodes.

+Episodes 14 to 26, which tell an anime-original storyline, have never been released on home video, even in Japan.
+Episodes 1 to 13, which cover Volume 1 of the manga, & Episodes 27 to 39, which cover Volume 2, were released on VHS & LD, both in their original episode forms & via four compilation movies, but the middle portion of the anime only ever aired on TV.

 Original video animation

 An OVA, Raven Tengu Kabuto: The Golden-Eyed Beast (鴉天狗カブト　黄金の目のケモノ, Karasu Tengu Kabuto: Ôgon no me no Kemono), was released in 1992.
 It was released in the U.S. on VHS as Kabuto the Golden Eye Monster by US Renditions in 1992.